 As you might have heard, the US EPA is not party to the hydraulic fracturing bonanza.
 But for a number of years it has been trying to insert itself into the arena and regulate it.
 Let’s look at this and it will show how EPA created the controversy.

 EPA defined five classes of injection wells for various wastes.
 Oil field brine wells are Class 2.
-And it is a relatively innocuous waste compared to the stuff other industries are allowed to inject within the other four classes of injection wells.
+And it is a relatively innocuous waste compared to the stuff other industries are allowed to inject down three of the other four classes of injection wells.
 Well, along with most other functions developed by EPA, the authority to regulate deep underground injection was delegated to the states decades ago, so EPA does not regulate it at all.
-Throughout the 60 year history of hydraulic fracturing, EPA has maintained its hands-off stance regarding injection of oil field brines (EPA has actually only been around for forty of those years).
+Throughout the 60 year history of hydraulic fracturing, EPA has maintained its hands-off stance regarding injection of oil field brines (EPA has actually only been around for just under 50 of those years, at time of press).
 The two issues, notice, are not related.
 Brines are produced from ANY oil or gas well so the injection of oil field brines into a Class 2 Injection Well is not something associated only with hydraulically stimulated wells.